Ron Holloway: Solo recording

 In the fall of 1993, Holloway recorded an album and sent the demo to his mentor, Sonny Rollins.
 Rollins, then forwarded the recording to Fantasy Records and Holloway was signed to Milestone Records, one of Fantasy's subsidiary labels, within a week's time.
 To date, Holloway has released four albums on Fantasy's Milestone Records label and another on the Jazzmont label.

 The Ron Holloway Band (RHB)

 In 2015, Holloway formed The Ron Holloway Band, a funk jam band centered around Holloway's multi-female vocals and Holloway's sax playing.
-The band debuted at the 2014 Mad Tea Party in Hedgesville, WV, and shortly after performed at The Peach Music Festival in Scranton, PA.
+The band debuted at the 2014 Mad Tea Party in Hedgesville, West Virginia, and shortly after performed at The Peach Music Festival in Scranton, PA.
 RHB was joined by surprise special guests Warren Haynes and Derek Trucks at Peach, the first of many concert sit-ins from members of The Allman Brothers Band, Gov't Mule, and Tedeschi Trucks Band.

 Members of The Ron Holloway Band have included Jenny Langer (vocals), Rodney Dunton (drums), Christopher Brown (bass), Rachel Ann Morgan (vocals), Justin Gillen (guitar), Cory Belcher, Cody Wright, Wes Lanich (keys), Rod Gross (drums), Amanda Lynne (vocals), Barry Sherrard (drums), Noah Pierre (bass), Joe Poppen (guitar), and Barry Hart (drums).